Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 7. GO SNORKELING

-I was sad I couldn’t Scuba dive while pregnant, but could still see the turtles and fish while snorkeling!
+I was sad I couldn’t Scuba dive while pregnant, but could still see the Hawaiian Green Sea Turtles and plenty of tropical fish while snorkeling!
+BE CAUTIOUS!
+Do not go in rough waters and always go with a buddy.
 Our favorite place to snorkel is around Black Rock on Kaanapali Beach, but check out all of our Favorite Snorkel Spots.

 8. GO TO A LUAU